catiffles/wdi_6_js_demo_objects/README.md

 ```
 ## Object Literals.

 And Object literal is the simplest way to create an object in javacript.
-It looks and behaves somewhat like a Ruby hash but has some key differences.
+It may look like a Hash.
+It is not a Hash.

 __Create a file js/simple.js with the below code and reference it from index.html.__